Tintin and the Golden Fleece: Plot

 The map includes an X just off the island's coast and, using his pendulum, Calculus locates the gold's location.
 Diving underwater, Tintin discovers a sea-chest filled with long, oddly shaped bars of gold.
-No sooner have the members of the Golden Fleece got the chest out of the water that they are held at gunpoint by Karabine, Angorapoulos, Yefima and their men who'd snuck aboard.
+No sooner have the members of the Golden Fleece got the chest out of the water than they are held at gunpoint by Karabine, Angorapoulos, Yefima and their men who'd snuck aboard.
 Haddock gets caught up in a fishing net, Snowy gets tied up and Tintin is shot at and falls back into the water, left for dead.
 The companions are locked in a cabin, and explosives placed to blow up the ship.

 Karabine and his men take the chest back to their helicopter only to come under attack by the police, including Thomson and Thompson, led by Attila who is revealed to be an undercover police officer.
 Karabine gets aboard the helicopter, which suddenly takes off; Tintin has dispatched the pilot and is flying.
 Karabine pulls a gun, but Tintin disarms him.
 Beaten, the crook declares that no-one will get the gold, opens a hatch and lets the chest fall into the sea.

 The rest of the gang surrender to the police.
 Aboard the ship, Snowy manages to get loose, and rolls on the fuse to put it out, saving the companions.

 With Tintin back on board, Calculus, using his pendulum, insists that the gold is still right below them, despite the sea-chest being too deep to recover.
 Thinking of the words in Paparanic's will, Tintin chips away at the paint on the ship's oddly shaped railings to find they are in fact solid gold, painted over.
 The chest had contained the original copper railings, and was just a red herring.

 Back home at Marlinspike Hall, a package arrives from Tetaragua announcing the main square in the capital is renamed Paparanic Square, and bestowing on Haddock their highest decoration, the Order of the Scarlet Cheetah, as thanks for returning the gold.
 As the film ends, the local band helps Tintin, Snowy, Haddock, Nestor, and Clodion (their new cook) celebrate, while Calculus displays his latest invention: a flying birdcage for the parrot Romulus.